 The report discussed in this essay is: ‘Recovery Planning: Restoring Life to our threatened species’, Authored by the Australian Conservation Foundation, Birdlife Australia, and Environmental Justice Australia (read here).
 Information on the government’s recent listing of endangered species comes from The Guardian (read here).

 The quotes and other information from Tim Low are taken from his excellent book Where Song Began.
-Quotes from Thom van Dooren come from Flight Ways, a wonderful recent book on extinctions and ethics.
+Quotes from my friend and colleague Thom van Dooren come from Flight Ways, a wonderful recent book on extinctions and ethics.
+To learn more about Thom’s fascinating work, visit his website.

 Land clearing comes up regularly in these essays, see for example ‘So Many Faces’.